Evertras/cynomys/README.md

 Optional HTTP server that provides a simple landing page to show current status and configuration of the given `cyn` instance.

+Measure latency from senders to receivers over time.
+Note that a small delay exists (100-200μs) with UDP measurements due to how connections may not be efficiently routed.
+TCP-based pings will be lower and more accurate for network latency at lower values.
+This cannot be easily fixed since we support broadcast with UDP, making two way communication more complicated, but may be addressed in the future.

 ### Future

 These will be converted to issues in the future, but some other ideas...